 Posted January 28, 2016 in Blog

 The winter season can be an incredibly stressful time, particularly when you’re trying to get back into the groove after the holidays.
-To help out, we’ve gathered some great stress relief tips to ensure you take time for yourself and have a restful season.
+To help out, we’ve gathered some great stress relief tips for after the holidays to ensure you take time for yourself and have a restful season.

 1. ENJOY SOME SUNSHINE

 During the winter, colder temperatures typically keep many of us indoors.
 Unfortunately, all that time inside can lead to Seasonal Affective Disorder (SAD), a winter-time condition that impacts millions of American every year.
 If you’re feeling particularly stressed out, you may be able to stave off the winter blues by going outside and soaking up some extra vitamin D!

 Tip: Bundle up and plan an afternoon hike with family or friends.
 If this isn’t an option, consider purchasing a daylight lamp to mimic the sun while staying cozy inside.

 It’s easy to let craziness around the holidays impact your exercise routine—and it can be difficult to get back to it once Christmas has come and gone.
 But skipping the gym a few times won’t just impact your waistline; missing out on exercise can negatively affect your moods and stress levels too.
 So, keep movement a top priority.
 Yoga classes are also a great way to help calm the mind and elevate the mood.
 Don’t have time to get to the gym or a class?
 Simply walking can make a big difference in your mood: the steady rhythm has a calming effect, can decrease anxiety, and improves circadian patterns.

 Tip: A 30 minute, brisk walk each day can improve your health and overall attitude.